nkhorman/json_fdw/README.md

 for the duration of the query, and then deleted.
 (Yes, all fetches are presently treated as an ephemeral operation.
 Note the TODO at the top)

-The exiting handling of Gzip files is supported, because, after the file is fetched, it is handed off to the existing file handling code, as if it were previously staged on disk.
+The existing handling of Gzip files is supported, because, after the file is fetched, it is handed off to the existing file handling code, as if it were previously staged on disk.

 Notes based on how libcurl is built;